EnergyModelsX/EnergyModelsGeography.jl/docs/src/how-to/update-models.md

 The translations below describe the keyword constructor.
 You only have to remove the entry to the field of directions.

-!!! note "Timeline for constructors"
+!!! warning "Removal of constructors"
-    The legacy constructors for calls of the composite types of version 0.9 will be included at least until version 0.11.
+    The legacy constructors for calls of the composite types of version 0.9 where removed in version 0.12.

-    However, it is recommended to update your model as soon as possible to the latest version.
+    This implies that you must adjust existing models to the lastest version if you have not done this yet.

 ### [`PipeSimple`](@ref)